-In September, 2010, John Minor, of Complete General Contractors, was retained to provide a professional estimate of damages suffered by a hotel in Houston, Texas.
+In September, 2010, John Minor, of Complete General Contractors, was retained to provide a professional estimate of damages suffered by a Holiday Inn Express in Houston, Texas.
 This property was damaged by wind, and resulting water damage, from Hurricane Ike in September, 2008.
 With over a decade of expertise as a general contractor and having provided estimating services on countless losses, Mr. Minor conducted a thorough examination of the building and its components.
 A comprehensive report detailing the structure’s property damage associated with the effects of wind and resulting water damage was delivered to Counsel.

 The structure consisted of three floors with thirty (30) rooms per floor, minus ten (10) rooms on the ground floor which represented common areas.
 The total interior space was approximately 45,000 square feet, exclusive of the exterior portico.
 In order to provide an accurate estimation of the damages/repair costs, Mr. Minor conducted three separate inspections of the property beginning on September 22, 2010: